maple-labs/contract-test-suite/README.md

 For all technical documentation related to the currently deployed Maple protocol, please refer to the maple-core GitHub [wiki](https://github.com/maple-labs/maple-core/wiki).

+For all technical documentation related to contracts currently in development, please refer to the LoanV2 GitHub [wiki](https://github.com/maple-labs/loan/wiki).

 ---

 <p align="center">